-Compressed air is provided by a twin cylinder, 31.8 cfm Wabco, gear-driven, water-cooled and engine oil lubricated air compressor.
+Compressed air is provided by a twin cylinder 31.8 cfm Wabco, gear-driven, water-cooled and engine oil lubricated air compressor.

-ANTI-LOCK BRAKING SYSTEM (ABS)
+ANTILOCK BRAKING SYSTEM (ABS)

-The anti-lock braking system has one Electronic Control Unit (ECU) controlling a four channel system.
-One wheel slip sensor is mounted at each front axle and drive axle wheel.
-The Tag axle wheels are slave to the drive axle wheels.
+The antilock braking system has one Electronic Control Unit (ECU) controlling a four channel system.
+A wheel slip sensor is mounted at each front axle and drive axle wheel.
+The a axle wheels are slave to the drive axle wheels.

-The Electronic Control Unit (ECU) is maintenance free.
-Its operating voltage is 24 ± 6 volts DC.
-The thermal operating range for the ECM is from -40 to 167° F (-40 to 75° C).
+The Electronic Control Module (ECM) is maintenance free.
+Its operating voltage is $24 \pm 6$ volts DC.
+The thermal operating range for the ECM is from -40 to $167^{\circ}$ F (-40 to $75^{\circ}$ C).